Saved Resources (0) Hide

 Board Member

 Kristin has had leadership roles on the boards of YWCA Toronto, YWCA Canada, and the Canadian Women’s Foundation.
-Additionally, Kristin was a cabinet member of the Women’s and Infants’ Health campaign at Sinai Hospital and served on the hospital’s Governing Council; was a representative at the UN’s Commission on the Status of Women for Sociologists for Women and Society; was an evaluator and mentor for the FORA Network’s “Girls on Board” program; and was a member of the Consultative Council for the Gender Equality Network – a Government of Canada WAGE project.
+Additionally, Kristin was a cabinet member of the Women’s and Infants’ Health campaign at Sinai Hospital and served on the hospital’s Governing Council; was a representative at the UN’s Commission on the Status of Women for Sociologists for Women and Society; was an evaluator and mentor for the FORA Network’s “Rise on Board” program; and was a member of the Consultative Council for the Gender Equality Network – a Government of Canada WAGE project.

 Presently, Kristin is President of the Beekay Foundation, chair of the Canadian Women’s Foundation’s Teen Healthy Relationships Advisory Committee, a director on the board of the York School and chair of its Advancement Committee, and a board advisor for Vitala Global which co-creates and implements open access digital sexual and reproductive health solutions.